stellagra/AutomaticFaceAnalysis/README.md

 This repository shall provide a collection about databases and tools for the analysis of faces.
 Please note that this repo is under development.
 Feel free to reach out for additions, and/or corrections.
 Access rights to the databases might change or licenses might run out.

+Important note:
+I do not own any of the following databases.
+For quesitons about access and details, please contact the respective authors.

 ## Datasets
 unsorted list coming.
 Below you find some tables, in an attempt to sort the information.